bitfocus/companion-module-riedel-rrcs/companion/HELP.md

 Does not work when destination port is connected to an Artist-1024.

-- Get All IFB, Logic, Ports
+- Get All IFB, Logic Sources, Ports

-These will repopulate the drop down lists in actions & feedbacks.
+These repopulate the drop down lists in actions & feedbacks.

 - GP Input Feedback